-The diagnosis is based on the results of a spinal tap and blood tests.
+The diagnosis is based on the results of a spinal tap and blood and urine tests.

 Some children die of meningitis even after receiving appropriate treatment.

 Vaccination can help prevent certain bacterial infections that cause meningitis.